 This tool is not intended to be used in isolation for diagnosis or to replace the medical opinion of a physician, neurologist or other professional, but rather as part of a comprehensive assessment of functioning.
 It is also helpful when tracking changes in brain function as a result of intervention, such as neurofeedback or medication.

 QEEG has “a level of specificity and sensitivity that is comparable to sonograms, blood tests, MRIs and other diagnostic measures commonly used in clinical practice.”
 (Thatcher, Moore, John et al, 1999).

 What is the difference between a QEEG and a standard EEG?

 A QEEG is used to identify areas of the brain that cause inefficient processing in the brain.
-To analyse quantitatively, we use the data that is collected for a standard EEG.
-Therefore a standard EEG is done at the same time.
-Separate reports will be provided by Irene Masters, neurophysiologist, on the standard EEG and the QEEG findings.
+To analyse quantitatively, the data that is collected for a Standard EEG is used.
+Therefore, a Standard EEG is done at the same time.
+Separate reports will be provided by Irene Masters, neurophysiologist, on the Standard EEG and the QEEG findings.
 In QEEG reports, brainwave comparisons are presented as numbers, graphs, and colour coded brain maps.

 What happens during a QEEG?
 What preparation must be done beforehand?